 Quitting is also not a one-size-fits-all process.
 Everyone is different, everyone’s smoking habits are different, and everyone smokes for a different reason.
-Understanding what contributes to your smoking habit is one of the early in the quitting process.
-The most important thing to consider, a right of the bat, is why you should quit.
+Understanding what contributes to a smoking habit is one of the early in the quitting process.
+The most important thing to consider, a right of the bat, is why a person should quit.

 Top reasons to quit smoking:

 - Every year, smoking causes an average of 480,000 deaths in the US